 Lok Sabha polls: Ladakh MP rallies supporters after BJP drops him from candidate list

-The Bharatiya Janata Party has nominated Tashi Gyalson, the chief executive councillor of Ladakh Autonomous Hill Development Council in Leh, from the seat.
+The Bharatiya Janata Party nominated Tashi Gyalson, the chief executive councillor of Ladakh Autonomous Hill Development Council in Leh, from the seat.

 Ladakh MP and Bharatiya Janata Party member Jamyang Tsering Namgyal on Wednesday rallied his supporters for a show of strength a day after the party decided to bench him and nominate Tashi Gyalson as its candidate for the Lok Sabha elections, reported The Hindu.